Spiritual Growth for Adults

 Adult Sunday School Classes

 Aldersgate has a variety of Sunday School classes for adults.
 You may wish to try several to find one that fits where you are in your spiritual journey.
-Classes meet in the portable classrooms between worship services from 9:50 a.m. to 10:40 a.m.
-Signs above the doors lead the way to each class.
+Classes meet in various classrooms between worship services from 9:50 a.m. to 10:50 a.m.
 Babysitting is provided in the church narthex.

-Gateway Class: The goal of Gateway is Bible study at a pace and level that is comfortable for all class members regardless of their previous church or Sunday school participation.
+The goal of Gateway is Bible study at a pace and level that is comfortable for all class members regardless of their previous church or Sunday school participation.
 The class includes a mixture of new Christians as well as seasoned members, in a comfortable environment for contributing and sharing of ideas and knowledge.
 Gateway is an informal group.
+This class meets in Room 103.

 Small groups are offered for men, women, and couples each week.
 These groups enjoy Bible study, fellowship, prayer, and accountability.

-Men's Study meets every Tuesday in the Kaleidoscope classroom.
-Contact Ron McCray for more information.
+Men's Thursday Evening Bible Study meets every Thursday at 7:00pm in Room 110.
+Contact Bart Mahnken for more information.

 United Methodist Women (UMW)

-This group meets one Saturday a month for fellowship, mission work, and study.
+This group meets on the 2nd Saturday of each month at 10:00am for fellowship, mission work, and study.
 The women have taken field trips, gone on retreats, sponsored Bible studies, done mission work and supported church programs.
+Contact Blanche Farnam for more information.

 Spiritual Formation Opportunities